ashishjv1/pent3st3r/README.md

 # pent3st3r
-A simple bash script to automate kali tools.
+A bash script to automate kali tools.

 Discription
 This tool has Multiple Modules